-This examination will assess your communication skills focusing on the brief negotiated interview and the effective use of PEARLSS (for challenging patient interactions).
+This examination will assess your communication skills focusing on the brief negotiated interview and the effective use of PEARLSS (for challenging patient interactions), Motivational Interview techniques, and Teach Back.
 In general, you are not required to retake the assessment if you fail but we reserve the right to ask you to do so in specific circumstances.
 Doctoring 2 Module 6 Assessment (D2M6A)- January/February